ykskb/phrag/docs/mechanism.md

 ## Queries

-All or selected tables / views become queryable as root objects including nested objects of relationships in Phrag.
+All or selected tables / views become queryable as root objects including nested objects of n-ary relationships in Phrag.
 This is for flexible data accesses without being constrained to certain query structures defined in GraphQL schema.
-Data can be accessed at the root level or as a nested object together with parent objects through relationships.
+Data can be accessed at the root level or as a nested object together with parent objects through the relationships.

 In terms of query format, Phrag does not use a [cursor connection](https://relay.dev/graphql/connections.htm).
 This is an intentional design decision since Phrag features universal argument formats across root level and nested objects for filtering, aggregation and pagination.

 ### Relationships

 Phrag transforms a foreign key constraint into nested query objects of GraphQL as illustrated in the diagram below.
-This is a fundamental concept for Phrag to support multiple types of relationships:
+This is a fundamental concept for Phrag to support multiple types of n-ary relationships:

 <img src="./images/fk-transform.png" width="400px" />